 Blinded CGM will be intermittently applied at various periods throughout the trial.
 During run-in, blinded CGM will serve to gain knowledge of the specific subject's glucose control characteristics before the beginning of any intervention arm.
 Post-randomisation, blinded CGM will be periodically used following 3-monthly study visits.
-Participants of both intervention arms will be fitted with a blinded sensor during the study visits and will wear the sensors until expiry or detachment.
+Participants of both intervention arms will be fitted with a blinded sensor during the study visits (or 2 weeks prior to the study visit) and will wear the sensors until expiry or detachment.
 Sensors will be returned to the research team thereafter.
 Secondary glucose endpoints as outlined in 10.2 will be based on glucose data derived from data captured during these up to 14 day periods.
 Moreover, this data could be used to facilitate insulin dose optimisation during control intervention.